NextSDS Logo

 Eye contact

-If irritation occurs, cautiously rinse eyes with lukewarm, gently flowing water for 5 minutes, while holding the eyelids open.
+Cautiously rinse eyes with lukewarm, gently flowing water for 5 minutes, while holding the eyelids open.
+If eye irritation persists: Get medical advice/attention.

 Ingestion